lisandropodesta/polygons/README.md

  * childs: Contains child objects to be painted, must be an array or an object

  * refPoints: Array of points to be used as reference by polygons, see below
+ * shape: characterises the figure, can be 'rect', 'circle', 'arc' and 'polygon'
+ * position: used in shapes 'rect', 'circle' and 'arc'
+ * height: used in shape 'rect'
+ * width: used in shape 'rect'
+ * radius: used in shapes 'circle' and 'arc'
+ * startAngle: used in shape 'arc'
+ * startAngleDeg: used in shape 'arc'
+ * endAngle: used in shape 'arc'
+ * endAngleDeg: used in shape 'arc'
- * polygon: Array of points that forms the polygon to be painted, see below
+ * points: Used in shape 'polygon', is the array of points that forms the polygon to be painted, see below

 #### Coordinates system